 We’ve mentioned before that our top tip for deciding where to stay in Tokyo is convenient access to subway and JR stations.

-When making you way to Asakusa station from other parts of Tokyo you want either the Asakusa or Ginza line.
-For us access to the Ginza or Marunuchi line are the most useful to have in Tokyo because they access the areas we go most frequently but it really doesn’t matter too much, there are plenty of interchange stations where you can easily and quickly move from one line to another.
+When making your way to Asakusa station from other parts of Tokyo you want either the Asakusa or Ginza line.
+For us, access to the Ginza or Marunouchi line is the most useful to have in Tokyo because they access the areas we go to most frequently but it really doesn’t matter too much, there are plenty of interchange stations where you can easily and quickly move from one line to another.
 If it all sounds a bit confusing check out our guide on how to master the Tokyo subway like a local.

 If you prefer to start on the other side of the river with Tokyo Skytree or take the subway across from Asakusa rather than walking the Skytree and Solamachi have their own subway station underneath that you can also access on the Ginza line.

 As we’ve seen there are some interesting attractions to discover by both day and night in the Asakusa region and there’s also a good selection of restaurants across a variety of price points.
 While it’s outside the central city region meaning a bit more commuting to get to some of the more popular destinations in Tokyo it does have 2 useful subway lines.

 The Ginza and Asakusa line gives access to a wide variety of destinations around the city and connections to JR stations if you’re headed further afield.
 It’s also the Tokyo base for the private Tobu Railways that service the northern suburbs and through to Saitama, Tochigi and Gunma prefectures, you’d use this line for a day trip to Nikko for example.

 Being slightly less central you may be able to pick up good value deals for a stay in Asakusa, as an indication it’s around 15-20 minutes to Tokyo Station or Ginza.

 The Gate Hotel